deifosv/commune-crypto-tracker/README.md

-# Crypto Lite
+# Crypto Tracker

 ![Main](./public/readme-imgs/crypto-lite-main.JPG)

-Crypto Lite displays real market data from CryptoCompare's APIs: it features market and historical data, a cryptocurrency converter, a watchlist cart where to add your favorite crypto, cryptocurrency wallets data, and exchanges, together with live news and a theme switch.
+Crypto Tracker displays real market data from CryptoCompare's APIs: it features market and historical data, a cryptocurrency converter, a watchlist cart where to add your favorite crypto, cryptocurrency wallets data, and exchanges, together with live news and a theme switch.

 # Table of contents: